FisherSkyi/ip/README.md

 2. set priority of existing task by "priority \<index\> \<level\>"

-> [!NOTE]
-> Priority levels:
-> - 3: HIGH
-> - 2: MEDIUM
-> - 1: LOW
-> - Any other value: UNSPECIFIED

-> [!IMPORTANT]
-> priority value must be 1, 2 or 3 to be valid, anything else will be set to "UNSPECIFIED" by default.

 current bugs:
  - [X] task add without priority causes error